If a white supremacist pushes a Black man into the river,

 They both might drown.

-You’ve got to put your life in peril.
+You’ve got to put your life at risk.

 By: ElRoyPoet © 2021